sgidevnet/sgidevnet.github.io/wiki/IRIX_Binaries.md

 Inside the file there is an optlocal.profile file which sets rld search paths accordingly.

 **NOTE**: this includes an /etc/sudoers file with my username.
-Replace with yours instead of blaming me about trying to hack you.
+Replace with yours instead of blaming onre for trying to hack you.

 **NOTE**: curl expects to find a cacert.pem containing certificates in /opt/local/etc. You can get it here: [https://curl.haxx.se/ca/cacert.pem](https://curl.haxx.se/ca/cacert.pem).